dbj-systems/dbj--nanolib/dbj++nanolib/docs/valstat.md

 They are always coming as trios.
 After spending much more time than expected, in experimenting and testing, this is my architecture of the solution.
 With reasoning behind.

+And first part of the reasoning behind is to draw logical conclusions from the current state of affairs, around this issue.

+#### What do we know so far

+C++ is going ([now officially](https://herbsutter.com/2018/07/02/trip-report-summer-iso-c-standards-meeting-rapperswil/)) into the following direction
+, without the [outcome](https://ned14.github.io/outcome/) and certainly without the completely unknown `valstat` :

+- No to `try`/`catch`/`throw` as we know them today
+     - No to `try {}` block -- perhaps
+- No to `std::outcome`
+- Yes to contracts
+- Yes to `std::error` and `throws` adornments
+- No to exceptions flying out of `std::` space

+#### What seems to be a common wisdom by now

+- Not every return is error
+   - please if you could fins some time to read [this (long) paper](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1677r1.pdf) aptly titled "Cancellation is not an Error"
+ - Every error returned should be treated as one
+    - in that context fast exit is not a bad idea
+  - `if`/`else` code replacing `try`/`catch` blocks makes code smaller (Nial has informed that Herb has checked with a Xbox team, I have no source yet)

+## The Works

 #### "Error Handling" becomes Light and Useful

 Error (handling) was a wrong name.
 Not every return denotes an error.
 In this architecture, both value and status are potentially returned.
 The **"and"** is the key word.
 Not the **"or"**.